 Indianapolis’ drive to become a sports center has paid off in a number of major national and international sports events, including the NCAA Basketball Championship, the Super Bowl in 2012, the World Police and Fire Games, the National Sports Festival (the annual Olympic warm-up competition), national and international track and swimming meets, the World Indoor Track Championships, the Pan American Games and the PGA Championship.
-In addition, the Indianapolis Tennis Championship tournament is held annually in a multimillion dollar tennis complex located in the downtown area.
 Within an hour’s drive of Indianapolis are the sports and cultural attractions of both Purdue and Indiana Universities.

 Bose McKinney & Evans is proud of Indianapolis, and continues to support its growth and development.
 We agree with Time magazine when it stated, “Indianapolis is feeling major league, and its residents have ample reason for civic pride.

 - An art museum in a 45-acre park

 - A zoo with constantly expanding exhibits and educational programming on conservation

 - A children’s museum unsurpassed in the nation

 - Numerous theatre groups

 - Conner Prairie – a living history museum